Windows XP visual styles: Windows Classic

 The classic style was removed as an option from Windows Server 2012 and Windows 8 onwards; however it still exists internally for backward compatibility purposes.

 Royale

-Beginning with Windows XP Media Center Edition 2005, the Royale visual style was introduced, with several variations of the visual style being developed over time such as the ones listed below.
+Beginning with Windows XP Media Center Edition 2005, the Royale visual style was introduced.
+Since then, about four different variations of the Royale style were produced, including one scrapped variation that was eventually leaked.